consequently/consequently-hugo/content/presentation/2016/proofs-and-what-theyre-good-for-sydney.md

 +++
 date = "2016-05-18T13:00:00+11:00"
-title = "Proofs and what they're good for" host = "University of Sydney Philosophy Seminar" publishdate = "2016-04-20"
+title = "Proofs and what they’re good for" host = "University of Sydney Philosophy Seminar" publishdate = "2016-04-20"